SameaSaeed/CRM_Agent/README.md

-# 🤖 CRM Agent - Ralph the Marketing AI
+# 🤖 CRM Agent - the Marketing AI

 Welcome to the **CRM Agent**!
 This project demonstrates an intelligent Customer Relationship Management (CRM) system using AI agents, LangGraph, and real customer data.
-Meet **Ralph** - an AI-powered marketing assistant who can analyze customer behavior, create personalized marketing campaigns, and automate email communications.
+Meet an AI-powered marketing assistant who can analyze customer behavior, create personalized marketing campaigns, and automate email communications.

 ## 🎯 Deliverables